 Contract of Indemnity

-In a contract of indemnity, protection is provided to the party who has suffered a loss or injury because of the non-performance or breach of contract.
+In a contract of indemnity, protection is provided to the party who has suffered a loss or injury because of the non-performance or breach of contract in Contract Law.
 The term contract of indemnity is derived from the Latin term, ’indemnis’ which means free from injury or loss.
 Mostly the contract of indemnity is used for business purposes for loss incurred.
 Businesses depend on the contacts of indemnity to play it safe and to avoid loss and damages from non-performance of any party or refusal to perform.

 This Story also Contains